Chris-Graffagnino/Jormungandr-for-Newbs/docs/AccountsAndDelegation.md

 Now we need to check if the transaction has worked.
 Enter the target address in the [Cardano Shelley Explorer](https://shelleyexplorer.cardano.org/en/).
 It may take half a minute or so to show up.

 _Note: To send funds from one reward account to another, you cannot use the above wallet command.
-Instead you will use a script called [sendADA.sh](https://github.com/rdlrt/Alternate-Jormungandr-Testnet/tree/master/scripts/jormu-helper-scripts).
-It has taken me some time to get my head around this._
+Instead you will use a script called [sendADA.sh](https://github.com/rdlrt/Alternate-Jormungandr-Testnet/tree/master/scripts/jormu-helper-scripts)._

 ### Delegation